StackShield vs Burp Suite: Continuous Monitoring vs Manual Security Testing

 | Best for | Automated Laravel security monitoring | Manual penetration testing engagements |

-Burp Suite Strengths
+Where Burp Suite Excels

 - Industry-standard tool for manual web security testing